edmilson-nascimento/TOEIC/12 tenses.md

 Of course I've tried sashimi.

 2. Things that happened in the past have an effect now
 Oh my God, I've lost my red pen.
-*The difference between Past Simple and Present Perfect: `the Past Simple does not tell me about now` but `the Present Perfect tells me something about now`.
+*The difference between Past Simple and Present Perfect: `the Past Simple does not tell me about now` but `the Present Perfect tells me something about now`*.

-3.
+3. an action which stated in the pst but is `not complete`
+*This is `used with a time marker to show that the action continues`.(for/since)*
+Andreza has lived on the Gold Coast. (finished) (this is not still happening) (Present Perfect without time marker = finished)
+Eddie has lived on the Gold Coast for `around seven months`. (not finished) (still happening) (Present Perfect + time marker = not finished)
+_(= Present Perfect Continuous) = `Eddie has been living on the Gold Coast for around seven months.`_

+4. How many times
+I've been to japan three times.

+5. When the time is not important (the fact is)
+A doctor has recently discovered a cure for the common cold.

+6. Already - The action is complete (often faster than I expected)
+I've already eaten lunch.

+7. Yet - The action is not complete (but it probably should be/slow)
+Sorry, I haven't done my homework yet.

+8. Just - Recent past
+He has just fallen asleep again, please wake him up.

+9. Still - With the present still means it isn't done.
+It's always used with a negative in Present Perfect.
+I still have not done my homwork.

+10. `For and since` are two common time markers with Present Perfect.
+For: a period of time
+Since: and exact point in time .
+Keiko has been here for three months.
+Keiko has been here since `December`.
+Keiko has been here since `she quit her job`.